-- recognise opportunities for learning reinforcement and assessment beyond the RSHE lesson, so that pupils use their learning creatively and link their learning to their own lives and wellbeing
+- recognise opportunities for learning reinforcement and assessment beyond the RSHE lesson

-This cross-phase conference is open to all but would be especially suitable for RSHE/PSHE leads, senior leaders, mental health leads and INCOs.
+It is open to all but would be especially suitable for senior leaders RSHE/PSHE leads, mental health leads and INCOs.

 The majority of our conference sessions will be recorded and available afterwards should delegates already booked onto these events subsequently be unable to attend all, or some, of the live event on the day.